clauswilke/clauswilke.github.io.old/_posts/2015-08-26-avoiding-the-official-style.md

 4. Read the passage aloud—does it flow?
 5. Vary the sentence length.

-By following these guidelines, anyone can turn a dry, official-sounding document into much more engaging prose.
+By following these guidelines, anyone can turn a dry, official-sounding document into a much more engaging piece of text.
 I have based these guidelines loosely on those presented in Lanham's book [[1]](#note1), though none of them are particularly novel for experienced copy writers or editors.

 ## 1. Locate prepositions and *is* forms